UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </iframe>

-Notes: To decide whether the highest or lowest values should be at the lightest or darkest end of a sequential colour schemes, it is advisable to set it so that the most important values has the most contrast to the background.
+Notes: To decide whether the highest or lowest values should be at the lightest or darkest end of a sequential colour scheme, it is advisable to set it so that the most important values has the most contrast to the background.